nicholaswmin/similar/README.md

 > The lower the `score` the more *similar* the words are.
 > The Levenshtein distance/score is the number of
-> additions/deletions/edits required to change a word
+> additions/deletions/edits required to change a word into another.
-> into another.
+> e.g: "cat" and "car" distance is `1`.

 ## install